nigelvh/K7NVH-DC-PDU/README.md

 ### SETDEFON
 The 'SETDEFON' command is used to store the desired default state of a given port at PDU boot time to enabled.
 The PDU will default to all ports being enabled at boot, but you may leave ports disabled at boot with the 'SETDEFOFF' command, or set them back to enabled via 'SETDEFON'.

 The PDU supports somewhat arbitrary specification of which ports to change default state for.
-For example, all of the following are valid 'SETDEFON' syntaxes. `SETDEFON 1` `SETDEFON1` `SETDEFON 1 2 3 4` `SETDEFON1234` `SETDEFON 1234`
+For example, all of the following are valid 'SETDEFON' syntaxes.
+'A' can also be substituted for a port number to change all ports.`SETDEFON 1` `SETDEFON1` `SETDEFON 1 2 3 4` `SETDEFON1234` `SETDEFON 1234` `SETDEFON A`

 ### SETDEFOFF
 The 'SETDEFOFF' command is used to store the desired default state of a given port at PDU boot time to disabled.
 The PDU will default to all ports being enabled at boot, but you may leave ports disabled at boot with the 'SETDEFOFF' command, or set them back to enabled via 'SETDEFON'.

 The PDU supports somewhat arbitrary specification of which ports to change default state for.
-For example, all of the following are valid 'SETDEFOFF' syntaxes. `SETDEFOFF 1` `SETDEFOFF1` `SETDEFOFF 1 2 3 4` `SETDEFOFF1234` `SETDEFOFF 1234`
+For example, all of the following are valid 'SETDEFOFF' syntaxes.
+'A' can also be substituted for a port number to change all ports. `SETDEFOFF 1` `SETDEFOFF1` `SETDEFOFF 1 2 3 4` `SETDEFOFF1234` `SETDEFOFF 1234` `SETDEFOFF A`

 ### SETNAME
 The 'SETNAME' command is used to store a user defined "helpful" name for each port on the PDU.
 By default the custom names are blank, but they may be set to a user defined string of up to 15 characters in length.
 Strings longer than 15 characters will be truncated.